dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 **Why is that the case?**

 In this tutorial, you'll learn about these data-exchange mechanisms, explore their trade-offs, and how real-world eBPF projects handle high-throughput event delivery without losing critical kernel data.

+The accompanying code examples can be found in `ebpf-labs-advanced/lab4`.

 ## eBPF Perf Buffer vs Ring Buffer